Thermoelectric materials: Cation-substituted copper sulfide thermoelectrics

 Bornite (Cu5FeS4) is a sulfide mineral named after an Austrian mineralogist, though it is much more common than the aforementioned cuprokalininite.
-This metal ore was found to demonstrate an improved thermoelectric performance after undering cation exchange with iron.
+This metal ore was found to demonstrate an improved thermoelectric performance after undergoing cation exchange with iron.
 Cation exchange is the process of surrounding a parent crystal with an electrolyte complex, so that the cations (positively charged ions) within the structure can be swapped out for those in solution without affecting the anion sublattice (negatively charged crystal network).
 What one is left with are crystals that possess a different composition, yet an identical framework.
 In this way, scientists are granted extreme morphological control and uniformity when generating complicated heterostructures.
 As to why it was thought to improve the ZT value, the mechanics of cation exchange often bring about crystallographic defects, which cause phonons (simply put, heat particles) to scatter.
 According to the Debye-Callaway formalism, a model used to determine the lattice thermal conductivity, κL, the highly anharmonic behavior due to phonon scattering results in a large thermal resistance.
 Therefore, a greater defect density decreases the lattice thermal conductivity, thereby making a larger figure of merit.
 In conclusion, Long et al. reported that greater Cu-deficiencies resulted in increases of up to 88% in the ZT value, with a maximum of 0.79.

 The composition of thermoelectric devices can dramatically vary depending on the temperature of the heat they must harvest; considering the fact that more than eighty percent of industry waste falls within a range of 373-575 K, chalcogenides and antimonides are better suited for thermoelectric conversion because they can utilize heat at lower temperatures.
 Not only is sulfur the cheapest and lightest chalcogenide, current surpluses may be causing threat to the environment since it is a byproduct of oil capture, so sulfur consumption could help mitigate future damage.
 As for the metal, copper is an ideal seed particle for any kind of substitution method because of its high mobility and variable oxidation state, for it can balance or complement the charge of more inflexible cations.
 Therefore, either the cuprokalininite or bornite minerals could prove ideal thermoelectric components.